newrelic/gatsby-theme-newrelic/packages/gatsby-theme-newrelic/README.md

 - `swiftype` _(object | false)_: Configuration used for fetching results from
   Swiftype for an `Mdx` node.
 Set this to `false` (the default) to disable fetching related resources through Swiftype.
-If this is disabled, related resources can only be sourced via frontmatter.
+If this is disabled, related resources can only be sourced via front matter.
 If enabled, this takes the following configuration:

   - `resultsPath` _(string)_ **required**: Path to the file where Swiftype